Product Name: Realfood Organics Prenatal Daily Nutrition

 For example, Zinc plays a role in healthy brain development and function, Vitamin K is connected to the formation of the baby’s skeletal, cranial, and tooth formation, and Iodine is not easily found in foods but is crucial for both mother and baby during pregnancy.
-The complete lack of these ingredients, or extreme under-dosing, is unbelievable.

 For a prenatal vitamin that requires taking three tablets, you would think they’d have the perfect amount of every necessary ingredient, but that simply isn’t the case.
-Not to mention, these vitamins are expensive, which makes me even more upset that expectant mothers are purchasing these.

 I didn’t experience any negative side effects while taking this vitamin, so that’s a nice positive!